-During the fiscal year ending June 30, 2019, there were three amendments to the Overall Work Program (OWP) and Budget.
-The amendments were to reallocate revenue and expenditures among work elements, incorporate AMBAG's Indirect Cost Allocation Plan (ICAP) Rate and include additional grant funding.
+During the fiscal year ending June 30, 2020, there were four amendments to the Overall Work Program(OWP) and Budget.
+The amendments were to reallocate revenue and expenditures among work elements, incorporate AMBAG's Indirect Cost Allocation Plan (ICAP) Rate and add funding from the Regional Early Action Program.